-At my second Glastonbury, I had an out of body experience where I looked down on myself chiselling a huge stone into a shape of a mountain.
+At my second Glastonbury, I had an out-of-body experience where I looked down on myself chiselling a huge stone into a shape of a mountain.
 Now, I know that I drunkenly wandered into The Greencrafts Village.

 This is the area where you can axe wood, mess with clay or chisel stone.
-You will be guided by some of Europe’s leading eco craftspeople.
+You will be guided by some of Europe’s leading eco-craftspeople.
 These people are real masters at what they do.
-All materials used are natural, sustainable and eco friendly.
+All materials used are natural, sustainable and eco-friendly.

 This is another inspiring area that makes this festival so unique.
-The Tipi Village is the place to come to learn about the ancient ways.
+The Tipi Village is the place to come to learn about ancient ways.
 Enter the great circle and watch the central fire lick flames into the night sky.